 Surfboards are temperamental.
 They collect dings, bumps, and scratches, and they are also vulnerable to heat damage.

-It’s an expensive board and you want to do everything that you can to keep it clean and pristine, and that’s where surfboard travel bags and surfboard socks come in.
+It’s an expensive surfboard and you want to do everything that you can to keep it clean and pristine, and that’s where surfboard travel bags and surfboard socks come in.

 There are a couple of different types of surfboard bag: the travel bag and the day bag.